Harry J. Brooks: Ford Flivver

 When Ford released the new Ford Flivver in 1926, Brooks used the prototype to fly to his home just north of Ford Airport.

-A third prototype, tail number 3218, with "long" wings was built to win a long distance record for light planes in 440 to 880 lb "C" class.
+A third prototype, tail number 3218, with "long" wings was built to win a long-distance record for light planes in 440 to 880 lb "C" class.
 The race was set from Ford Field in Dearborn Michigan to Miami, Florida.
 A first attempt launched on January 24, 1928, witnessed by Henry Ford, landed short in Asheville, North Carolina.
 A second attempt, flying the second prototype, witnessed by Edsel Ford, Brooks launched from Detroit on February 21, 1928, but landed 200 mi short in Titusville, Florida, where the propeller was bent, but still achieved a 972 mi record.

-Brooks attempted a long distance record attempt to fly from Ford Field in Dearborn Michigan to Miami, Florida.
+Brooks attempted a long-distance record attempt to fly from Ford Field in Dearborn Michigan to Miami, Florida.
 A first attempt launched on January 24, 1928, witnessed by Henry Ford, landed short in a forced landing at Asheville, North Carolina.
 A second attempt, flying the second prototype, witnessed by Edsel Ford, Brooks launched from Detroit on February 21, 1928, but landed 200 mi short in Titusville, Florida, where the propeller was bent, but still achieved a record of flying 1,200 miles unrefueled.

-During his overnight stay at Titusville, Brooks had repaired the aircraft, using a propeller from the forced landing.
+During his overnight stay at Titusville, Brooks had repaired the aircraft using a propeller from the forced landing.
 He had also placed wooden toothpicks in the vent holes of the fuel cap to prevent moist air from entering and condensing overnight.
-On February 25, Brooks took off to complete the race, circled out over the Atlantic where his motor quit and he went down off Melbourne, Florida.
+On February 25, Brooks took off to complete the race and circled out over the Atlantic where his motor quit and he went down off Melbourne, Florida.
 The wreckage of the Ford Flivver washed up, but Brooks' body was never found.

-Investigation of the wreckage disclosed that the matchsticks had plugged the fuel cap vent holes, causing an engine stoppage.
+Investigation of the wreckage disclosed that the toothpicks had plugged the fuel cap vent holes, causing an engine stoppage.

 Brooks was slated to be a pilot for Richard Evelyn Byrd's expeditions.